pluckyporcupine/raylibmosaic/README.md

-# raylib-M
+# raylib-mosaic

-These are work-in-progress M bindings for [the raylib gamedev library](https://github.com/raysan5/raylib).
+These are work-in-progress Mosaic bindings for [the raylib gamedev library](https://github.com/raysan5/raylib).

 You can download the compiler here: http://www.bcas.freeuk.com/mm.exe